spiff-radio/react-playlister/README.md

 `onPlaylistUpdated` | Called when the playlist data has been updated.
 `onControlsUpdated` | Called when the playlist controls have been updated.
 `filterPlayableTrack` | Allows you to filter the default *playable* property of a track.
 See explanations below.
-`filterSkipUnsourcedTrack` | Allows you to filter the *skip* value when a requested track does not have sources.
+`filterSkipUnplayableTrack` | Allows you to filter the *skip* value when a requested track is going to be skipped.
 See explanations below.

 You can also set [the callback props for ReactPlayer](https://github.com/cookpete/react-player/blob/master/README.md#callback-props).